EU divided over higher tariffs for Chinese EV imports – DW – 09/24/2024

 "We know that the German chancellor opposes them and has been calling around to other capitals in a last-ditch effort to stop the duties," said Barkin, adding though that it is "unlikely that there will be sufficient opposition to the duties to block the tariffs."

-"Spain appears to have reversed its position, but France, Italy, Poland and the Netherlands continue to support the Commission," he told DW.
+"Spain appears to have reversed its position, but France, Italy, Poland and the Netherlands continue to support the Commission," he said.

 The EU Commission's tariff proposal can be blocked by a so-called qualified majority of the bloc's 27 member states — that is 15 countries which must represent 65% of the union's population.
 Experts believe that this may be a tall order even for a political heavyweight like Germany.